sapegin/washingcode-book/manuscript/book.md

 <!-- expect(next).toEqual({coffee: 1, pizza: 42}) -->

-Note an empty object as the first argument: it was necessary; otherwise, `Object.assign` would mutate the initial object: it considers the first argument as a target.
+Note the empty object as the first argument: it was necessary; otherwise, `Object.assign` would mutate the initial object: it considers the first argument as a target.
 It mutates the first argument and also returns it — this is a very unfortunate API.

 Now we can write: